microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/accesspackageassignmentpolicy-delete.md

 ## Response

-If successful, this method returns `204, No Content` response code.
+If successful, this method returns a 204 No Content response code.
 It does not return anything in the response body.

 ## Examples